mamemo/Voting-Prediction/README.md

 * Due to the fact that k-d trees are only appropriate when there are many more examples than dimensions, preferably 2^n examples, being n the number of dimensions, we would need to test the model with approximately 17 billion samples to make it perform optimally.
 If there aren't enough examples, literature states that k-d trees lookup is not faster than linear scan of the whole data set, so the average of processing time of our k-d tree for 10000 samples, calculating the three types of predictions (executing three times) and calculating the error of the whole training set and test set ended up being on average about 2 hours, 15 minutes on an average computer.

+* Although the k-d tree tries to be faster by looking for the closest points only in only branch, sometimes it is neccessary to look for them in the other branch (some of the closest points might be in the ignored branch) according to the k-d tree algorithm, and it slows down the processing time a bit more, making the initial advantage disappear.

 * Even when the k-d tree is trained with a set of data, and then tested with the same data (training set), it still fails to predict them, that due to the curse of dimensionality.
 We can state that because the tree succeeds to find the nearest point almost always but it gets confused with the rest of near points, because they are quite far.

 * As well as in the case of the Decision Tree, we can observe that the r2 and r2_with_r1 modes have similar behavior, the accuracy values of the k-d tree between the two modes differ in a range of 0.00035-0.0073.
 Including the votes of the first round to estimate the votes of the second round has no direct effect, the classification of the second round that does not take into consideration the first round behaves practically the same.